Warm Blankets For Everyone

 We purchased 2 sewing machines from Toronto Sew Easy with our grant money from the Federal Government.
 Spotlight also gave WBFE a discount on polar fleece.

-The centre feeds around 80 people every Monday night with the help of David and his volunteers.
+The Church centre feeds around 80 people every Monday night.

 Fletcher is a young boy who visited our WBFE workshop last week with his Grandmother.